-Sue: These opening credits are HUGE!
+Sue: The credits are HUGE!
 Brian must be really proud of this story.
-Actually, I’m surprised that RTD didn’t go in for credits like this.

-When we are introduced to the bedlam that is the Brittanicus Base, Sue immediately has a problem with its central computer.
+When we’re introduced to the bedlam that is Brittanicus Base, Sue immediately has a problem with its central computer.

 Sue: Is there a Dalek loose on this base?
 Is that why everyone is panicking?

-The next thing that Sue notices is – inevitably – the base personnel’s rather distinctive clothing.
+The next thing Sue notices is the base personnel’s rather distinctive clothing.

 Sue: It’s like an avant-garde fashion show.
 It’s very 1960s.
-Has Mary Quant taken over the world in this one?
-I do like the way they aren’t all wearing the same design, though.
-It shows a great deal of imagination, even though it must have cost a small fortune.
+Has Mary Quant taken over the world?
+I like the way they aren’t all wearing the same design.
+It shows a great deal of imagination, even though it must have cost them a fortune.

-As tempers flare and tensions rise inside the base, Sue lets out a weary sigh.
+As tensions rise inside the base, Sue lets out a weary sigh.

-Sue: Remember how I praised The Abominable Snowmen for not being hysterical?
+Sue: Remember how I praised The Abominable Snowmen for not being too hysterical?
 Well, this is hysterical.
-I’m surprised this woman’s plastic visor hasn’t steamed up.
+I’m surprised this woman’s plastic visor hasn’t steamed up yet.

-The base’s computer continues to prove a source of irritation for Sue.
+The base’s computer continues to be a source of irritation for Sue.

 Me: Don’t even go there!
-You mentioned the r-word once during The Tomb of the Cybermen and a militant faction of fandom wants to burn us both at the stake.
+You mentioned the R-word during The Tomb of the Cybermen and now a militant faction of fandom wants to burn us both at the stake.
 Well, they want to burn you, but I’ll do my best to protect you.

-Sue is excited to see the TARDIS land askew, and she’s even more impressed when it slides down an embankment, forcing the crew to evacuate horizontally.
+The TARDIS lands askew and slides down an embankment, which forces the crew to evacuate the ship horizontally.

 Sue: Didn’t Matt Smith have to do this once?
-I can’t stop seeing all these links to the new series.
-The crew have great chemistry.
+I keep seeing all these links to the new series.
+The crew have great chemistry, by the way.
 They are very comfortable together.
-Can’t we just knock about with them for a bit without them getting into trouble?
-That would make a nice change of pace.
+Can’t we just knock about with them for a bit, without them getting into trouble?
+That would be nice.

-It doesn’t take very long for Sue to acknowledge the incongruous sight of old-fashioned chandeliers illuminating a so-called hi-tech base from the future.
+It doesn’t take very long for Sue to notice the antique chandeliers.

-Sue: They must have spent all the money on the costumes and they couldn’t afford to make any futuristic sets.
+Sue: They must have spent all the money on the costumes, which means they couldn’t afford to make any futuristic sets.
 It’s a clever way out of it, I suppose.
-And even if the decor does look antique, they still have gadgets like the vibrochair, which sounds very sexy and modern.
-Can we get a vibrochair?
+And even if the decor does look old-fashioned, they still have gadgets like the vibrochair, which sounds sexy and modern.
+Can we get a vibrochair, Neil?

-At one point, the Doctor and his companions are threatened with transportation to Africa and Victoria almost faints with fear when the continent is mentioned.
+When the Doctor and his companions are threatened with transportation to Africa, Victoria almost faints.

-Sue: What has Victoria got against Africa?
-You know, this show is definitely -
+Sue: What’s Victoria got against Africa?
+You know, this show is definitely…

 Me: Stop it!

-Sue: OK, on a more positive note, I really do like Peter Barkworth.
-He has intensity of Patrick McGoohan and the charm of Simon Pegg.
+Sue: Okay, on a more positive note, I really like Peter Barkworth.
+He has the intensity of Patrick McGoohan and the charm of Simon Pegg.
 He’s great.
-I like the way he drops in all the back story with a little quiz.
-That’s a very clever way of doing it.
+I like the way he fills in the back-story with a little quiz.
+That was a very clever way of doing it.

-Things are pretty bad.
-An Ice Age has enveloped the planet and it’s down to the base’s ionisier to keep the glaciers from advancing across Britain.
+An Ice Age has enveloped the planet and it’s up to the base’s ionisier to stop the glaciers from advancing across Britain.
 Clent shows the Doctor just how bad things are on a map.

 Sue: They’ve put an Elastoplast on some glass.
 What the hell does that mean?

-Me: Perhaps it’s a subtle metaphor for the role they are playing in this unfolding disaster.
+Me: Perhaps it’s a subtle metaphor for the role they’re playing in the unfolding disaster.

-Sue: Or perhaps the budget went on all the costumes.
+Sue: Or perhaps all the budget went on their costumes.

-So, this is basically The Thing meets Downton Abbey.
-OK, I can go with that.top
+Sue: So, this is basically The Thing meets Downton Abbey.
+Okay, I can go with that.

 Two and Three

-A couple of hours before we settled down to watch Episode Two via a YouTube reconstruction, I suddenly remembered that the BBC did something special when they released this story on VHS back in 1998.
-After checking with the kind folks on Twitter, I confirmed that a recon of episodes two and three were produced by the Restoration Team for that very release.
-And it was only fifteen minutes long!
+A few hours before we settled down to watch the next episode, I suddenly remembered that the 1998 VHS release of this story included a condensed recon of episodes two and three.
+And it’s only 15 minutes long!
 Sue almost kissed me when I told her.

 Sue: Everything’s gone green.

-Me: I’m not sure if that’s the age of this copy or if the recon was tinged with green deliberately.
-It’s odd, but it won’t last long.
+Me: I’m not sure if that’s the age of this copy, or the recon was tinged with green deliberately.
+It’s very odd, but it won’t last long.

 Sue: I bet the Ice Warriors are green.